anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 This option was also not seriously considered.
 It has the same problems as allowing all initializers to participate in memberwise initialization.

+### Allow parameters to be synthesized for properties with a lower access level than the initializer

+I considered allowing parameters to be synthesized for properties that are not directly visible to callers of the initializer.
+There is no direct conflict with the access modifier and it is possible to write such code manually.
+I decided against this approach because as it is unlikely to be the right approach most of the time.
+In cases where it is the right approach I think it is a good thing to require developers to write this code manually.

 ### Require initializers to explicitly specify memberwise initialization parameters

 The thread "[helpers for initializing properties of the same name as parameters](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151130/000428.html)" discussed an idea for synthesizing property initialization in the body of the initializer while requiring the parameters to be declard explicitly.